 If done incorrectly, you can experience continuous shoulder pain as nerves are trapped and joints may not return to their original position.
 This can cause unnatural motion and pressure to be placed on areas it should not be.

-Fractures can lead to continuous shoulder pain if not treated correctly.
-A broken shoulder can be the result of a fall, direct blow to the shoulder, or accident.
+Fractures are another cause of shoulder pain if not treated correctly.
+A broken shoulder can be the result of a fall, a direct blow to the shoulder, or an accident.
 Symptoms of a broken shoulder may include continuous pain, bruising, swelling and deformity.
 If you have any of these symptoms, go to your nearest A&E immediately.

 If you experience continuous shoulder pain as a result of a fracture, it can be for multiple reasons.
 It is possible that the shoulder is weaker and is unable to perform tasks it could before.
 With training and treatment, it will likely return to its original state